Blockchain & Crypto Fraud Attorney

 The losses from BEC/EAC wire fraud are large and continue to have a major impact on businesses, and the impact on individuals can be devastating.
 Overall losses have increased each year from $1.29 billion in 2018 to a staggering $1.86 billion in 2020.

-For years, Kronenberger Rosenfeld has helped victims of wire fraud.
-Sometimes our firm’s goal is to identify those responsible for intrusions into email accounts or for establishing bank accounts for the fraud; however, our goal can also be to identify, or exclude, employees or others with close contact with a victim, as potential wrongdoers.
-Often the negligent actions of third parties lead to losses from wire fraud – from banks, to technology consultants, to payroll services.
-Our firm assists clients in identifying all potential sources for recouping wire fraud losses, including criminals acting intentionally and third parties acting negligently.
+For years, Rome, LLP has helped victims of wire fraud.
+Sometimes, our firm’s goal is to identify those responsible for intrusions into email accounts or for establishing bank accounts for fraud; however, our goal can also be to identify or exclude employees or others with close contact with a victim as potential wrongdoers.
+Often the negligent actions of third parties lead to losses from wire fraud from banks to technology consultants, to payroll services.

 If you or your company is the victim of wire transfer fraud, we would be happy to help.